 Why a Stax Engineer Might Access Your Account

 Investigation of a Support Case: After you raise a support case requesting assistance, a Stax Engineer may need to access your account.
 Before this can occur, they will first require consent in writing from an admin level user of your tenancy.
 This should be provided as a response within the support case.
+The role is deployed for a maximum length of 120 min before being automatically deleted.

 Security Threat Investigation and Response: In rare circumstances it may be necessary for a Stax Engineer to access your account to investigate a potential security threat without advising you in advance.
 In these circumstances advice and justification will be provided after the fact.
+The role is deployed for a maximum length of 120 min before being automatically deleted.

 Should you have further queries about activities in your account, don't hesitate to raise a support case to have Stax provide any additional context you may require.
 Make sure you provide either an export of the GuardDuty finding or of the CloudTrail event.